rashtay/js-oops-definitive-guide/README.md

 `grandChild[[Prototype]].get -> Child[[Prototype]].get -> Parent.get -> "get"`

-This is the fundamental of JavaScript.
+This is the fundamental of JavaScript inheritance.
 This is how prototypal inheritance in JavaScript works.
 JavaScript doesn't have any other form of ineritance other than what I am showing you here.

 Every object has a prototype.
 Objects have `object.prototype` and functions have `functions.prototype`. `Call`, `apply` and `bind` comes from this prototype.